 Drake University governance includes a Faculty Senate and Student Senate.
-The Faculty Senate has 22 voting members elected from and by the faculty of instruction: 12 elected at large, one from each of the four divisions of the College of Arts and Sciences, and one each from the College of Business and Public Administration, School of Journalism and Mass Communication, College of Pharmacy and Health Sciences, School of Education and the Law School, and Cowles Library.
+The Faculty Senate has 29 voting members elected from and by the faculty of instruction: four elected at large, nine from each of the four divisions of the College of Arts and Sciences, three each from the Zimpleman College of Business and College of Pharmacy and Health Sciences, and two each from the John Dee Bright College, School of Journalism and Mass Communication, School of Education, the Law School, and Cowles Library.
 The president of the University and the provost sit as nonvoting members.

-The Drake University Student Senate is elected by the members of the student body, which has 26 voting members: 3 executive officers, elected at large: the Student Body President, who serves as chair; the Vice President of Student Life; and the Vice President of Student Activities; 7 Academic Senators elected by each college, except for the College of Arts and Sciences, which has a Fine Arts Senator and a Liberal Arts Senator elected by their respective constituencies, and the Law School, which has a nonvoting representative serving as a diplomat; 3 organizational Senators elected from and by the Organizational Council, 3 Diversity Interest Senators elected from and by the Diversity Interest Convention, 9 Senators-at-Large, elected at large, and 1 First-Year, elected by First-Years.
+The Drake University Student Senate is elected by the members of the student body, which has 20 voting members: 5 executive officers, elected at large: the Student Body President, who serves as chair; the Vice President of Student Life; the Vice President of Student Activities; the Vice President of Student Organizations; and the Student Body Treasurer.
+6 Academic Senators elected by each college; 1 first year senator elected from and by the First Year Class, 2 Equity and Inclusion Senators who also serve as Co-Presidents of Unity Roundtable; and 6 Senators-at-Large, elected at large.

 The Student Senate acts as ombudsman on behalf of the student body; assures adherence to University policy, procedures and rules; and makes recommendations regarding policies or other student concerns to appropriate University committees or administrative officers.